Nadeau-Innovations/site/content/post/tesla-bot/index.md

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6982076559851483136" allowfullscreen="" title="Embedded post" width="504" height="559" frameborder="0"></iframe>

-Finally, aside from the recruitment angle, I don't believe the event was meant to impress expert engineers and roboticists (beyond recruitment).
+Near the 60 minute mark, the presenter mentions that everything seen here with the robot was only 6-8 months of work, which is absolutely incredible.
+The shear velocity and agility of the development team deserves the upmost respect.
+(It also helps that cost wasn't an issue.)

+Beyond the sheer engineering will of the team, I really appreciate how the engineers themselves present their work.
+A great example is [Felix Sygulla](https://www.linkedin.com/in/felix-sygulla/) explaining how the robot walks at the 50 minute mark.
+This kind of demo day show and tell empowers teams to stand by their work, explain it to the masses, and understand the mission-to-metrics relationship.

+In the words of Albert Einstein: "If you can't explain it simply, you don't understand it well enough."

-Instead, there is a different target audience, the type of audience that helps maintain the hype, [generate over $10B in revenue through Model 3 preorders](https://www.theguardian.com/technology/2016/apr/04/tesla-motors-sells-10bn-model-3-two-days), and pumps the stock such that it has a P/E ratio of 10x Toyota.
+Beyond recruitment and marketing, the target audience is the one that helps maintain the hype, [generate over $10B in revenue through Model 3 preorders](https://www.theguardian.com/technology/2016/apr/04/tesla-motors-sells-10bn-model-3-two-days), and pumps the stock such that it has a P/E ratio of 10x Toyota.
+As seen on social media, the general public **loved** the event.

 {{< tweet user="EngNadeau" id="1576035850625814528" >}}